Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Results

-As mentioned in Section~\ref{sec:methodology}, PyCCF can be used to estimate the uncertainties on the time lags between different light curves.
-Thus, one can use the light curves shown in Figure \ref{fig:mediated_fluxes} to compute the time lags, the uncertainties associated with them and the $\chi$ parameter to assess whether the source is a binary.
-In Figure \ref{fig:DRW_histograms} we show the normalized distribution of $\chi$, computed through Monte Carlo simulations.
-Here the points of the light curves are resampled in a way similar to the one described in \cite{PYCCF}, for the light curves shown in the lower plot of Figure \ref{fig:mediated_fluxes} showing that the median value of $\chi=1.67$ correctly identifies the source as a binary.
+As was mentioned in Section~\ref{sec:methodology}, PyCCF can be used to estimate the uncertainties on the time lags between different light curves.
+Thus, one can use the light curves shown in Figure \ref{fig:mediated_fluxes} to compute the time lags and the uncertainties associated with them, and the $\chi$ parameter to assess whether the source is a binary.
+In Figure \ref{fig:DRW_histograms} we show the normalised distribution of $\chi$, computed through Monte Carlo simulations, for a noisy light curve observed for 20 periods.
+Here, the points of the light curves are resampled in a way similar to the one described in \cite{PYCCF}, for the light curves shown in the lower plot of Figure \ref{fig:mediated_fluxes}, showing that the median value of $\chi=1.67$ correctly identifies the source as a binary.